luin/dotQ/README.md

 	    // Do something with value4
 	  });

-## 与 Q 的区别
+## Difference between dotQ and Q
-dotQ 基于 Q。dotQ 通过为 `Function.prototype` 加入 `promise` 方法来实现将node.js风格的回调函数转换为 Q 的 Promise。而且 dotQ 扩展了 Q 的 Promise（见后文）。
+dotQ is based on Q. dotQ extends the `Function` object with a `promise` method in order to convert the Node.js style callback(`function(err, result)`) into a Q Promise.

-此外 dotQ 的风格更加适合 express-promise 模块。
+What's more, the style of dotQ works better with the express-promise library.

-## 扩展内容
+## Shortcuts

 ### map / reduce / filter / some / every
-dotQ 为 Promise 增加了一些常用的 Array 的方法。
+dotQ also extends the Q Promise with some useful methods of Array object.
+For example:

 	function anAsyncFunction(number, callback) {
 	  callback(null, [number, number + 1, number + 2]);